petesteamster/capstone/README.md

 </p>

   ### Repeat the Steps from the top.
   When the steps are repeated, a new dataset is created with a new set of imputed values.
-The repeat process is done several time.
+The repeat process is done several times.
 The default for R is 5.
 A model is built on each of these data sets and the results are combined.
 The rules for combining to models are decribed by a paper from 1987 by Rubin.
 A copy of the paper can be found in the repo.
 The title is *Rubin's Rules*.
 Luckily, R and Python have functions that do all the calculations described in *Rubin's Rules*.

   # Goal: Compare the R and the Python (from the fancyimpute package) implementation of MICE